-So, first and foremost, don’t just wear any old shirt.
-When choosing a shirt, aim for it to be unremarkable—something boring is better than too loud.
-You want your interviewer to focus on you, not what you’re wearing.
-Thus, it’s best to keep things minimal, neutral, and professional.
+The most important clothing is what can be seen on the screen, so be sure your top half at least is not too casual.
+Don’t wear just any old shirt.
+Aim for one that is unremarkable—boring is better than loud.
+You want your interviewer to focus on you, not what you’re wearing, so keep things minimal, neutral, and professional.
 A classic button-down shirt or blouse is a good option.
-Stay away from bright colors, deep dark colors, and busy patterns and prints.
-The safest choice is to wear white, light blue, light gray, or another light color, providing that you don’t disappear into your background—it might not be ideal to wear white against a white wall/background.
+Avoid bright colors, dark colors, and busy prints.
+The safest choice is to wear white, light blue, light gray, or another light color, providing the color doesn't disappear into your background—for example don't wear white if a white wall is in the background.

-2. If you wear a blazer, leave the t-shirt in your drawer
+2. If you wear a blazer, leave the t-shirt in the drawer

 3. Mind what you wear from the waist down